baihongguo/HiFiMAP/README.md

 Current version: 2.0.0 (Optimized Streaming Pipeline)

 ## Overview
-The new HiFiMAP pipeline has been completely rebuilt for massive scalability and memory efficiency.
+The new HiFiMAP pipeline has been rebuilt for scalability and efficiency.
 It uses a highly optimized Python preparser to convert IBD segments into chunked sparse matrices (`.mtx`) and differential updates (`.diff`).
 The main R package utilizes C++ (`Rcpp`) to stream these updates, allowing for fast, parallelized genome-wide association testing without frequently loading massive IBD matrices into RAM.

 ## Quick Installation